MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | allowPublicClient | Boolean |

 Specifies the fallback application type.
 Microsoft Entra ID infers the application type from the replyUrlsWithType by default.
 There are certain scenarios where Microsoft Entra ID can't determine the client app type.
 For example, one such scenario is the [ROPC](https://tools.ietf.org/html/rfc6749#section-4.3) flow where HTTP request happens without a URL redirection).
-In those cases, Microsoft Entra ID will interpret the application type based on the value of this property.
+In those cases, Microsoft Entra ID interprets the application type based on the value of this property.
 If this value is set to true the fallback application type is set as public client, such as an installed app running on a mobile device.
-The default value is false which means the fallback application type is confidential client such as web app.
+The default value is false, which means the fallback application type is confidential client such as web app.

 Example: